 In a country brought to its knees by political and economic problems, SPANA is providing a lifeline for animals in Zimbabwe and their owners.
-Launched in 2013, SPANA provides critically important veterinary care to both urban and rural working animal owners across the country.
+Launched in 2013, SPANA provides critically important veterinary care to both urban and rural working animals across the country.

 Zimbabwe at a glance